withparadox2/SimpleOCR/README.md

 ## Introduction
 What I want to achieve is to save and share excerpt while reading a book.
-None of apps shipped in app store can provide a style that fulfil my expectation, so I decide to make one by self, that's the birth of SimpleOCR.
+None of apps shipped in app store can provide a style that fulfill my expectation, so I decide to make one by self, that's the birth of SimpleOCR.

 For now, there are three templates available, "default", "poetry" and "dream",